-Mad Dogs provides GPX files which are loaded onto your GPX unit and will provide a track to follow.
+For Mad Dogs participants, we provide GPX files which are loaded onto your GPS unit and will provide a track to follow.
 You must have a GPS but if you don’t have one and can’t borrow one from a friend, you can rent one from Mad Dogs for HK$100 per day.

-You will also receive a Critical Information Sheet (“CIS”)which will tell you any other information which will help you find the way.
+You will also receive a Critical Information Sheet (“CIS”) pdf which will tell you any other information which will help you find the way.

 You must use a GPS unit.
 Mad Dogs is now able to rent out GPS units which are pre-loaded with the route which you can follow, for HK$100 per day.

-For those with their own GPS units, you will be given GPX files / Garmin Links which you will be able to use on your unit.
+For those with their own GPS units, you will be given GPX files which you will be able to use on your unit.
 These will be provided before the start of the challenge.

-It should be noted that a major difference between a Mad Dog Challenge and a traditional cycling tour is that it is your responsibility to actively work to follow the prescribed route.
+It should be noted that a major difference between a Mad Dogs category adventure ride and a traditional cycling tour is that it is your responsibility to actively work to follow the prescribed route.
 If you become lost and require assistance, you must call the support team immediately.
 As a back-up, most smart phones will also double as GPS units (however they should not be considered replacements).

-You will cycle between approx. 150 and 175 kilometres in any given day.
+Mad Dogs category will cycle between approx. 150 and 175 kilometres.

-This is the challenge!
-You would be surprised how far you can get when you dedicate an entire day to cycling.
+You would be surprised how far you can get when you dedicate an entire day or even several hours to adventure cycling.
 If you can’t make it all the way, no sweat, that’s why we have support vehicles – just call us up and relax!